amitjohney/sylvatest/charts/sylva-units/README.md

 * no use case is identified to instantiate this chart multiple times in a given namespace, so this isn't supported (resource names aren't prefixed with the release name)

-## TODO

-* to allow the `sylva-units` release on the management cluster to be handled via GitOps, we need to generate it via a Kustomization (or HelmRelease) defined in the management cluster itself (instead of via a Kustomization defined in the bootstrap cluster with a kubeConfig pointing to mgmt cluster) - this will require adding an intermediate Kustomization to do that

-* have flux handle itself in the management cluster (currently broken when a proxy is needed)

-* allow use of `{{ .Values.xxx }}` in  some or all values (requires passing values into gotpl interpreter)  (?)

-* add GitLab CI for the chart:
-  * play `helm template` on a set of test `values.yaml` files